gas1121/Backupper/README.md

 + add new line to data.txt with syntax `folder_or_volume_name=folder`, where **folder_or_volume_name** is folder or named volume you want to backup, folder is the name of folder in container, which should not be conflict with each other
 + run **docker-compose run backupper bash**, in container run **bypy info** to authorize **bypy**, then exit
 + run **docker-compose up -d scheduler** to start scheduler, and it will backup every week
-+ you can also run **docker-compose run scheduler python run.py --run** to execute a backup job right now
++ you can also run **docker-compose run --rm scheduler python run.py --run** to execute a backup job right now

+## Environment variables
+You can set some environment variable in you .env file, include:
++ **ARCHIVE_NAME_PREFIX**: prefix of you archive name
++ **ARCHIVE_PASS**: password of you archive, if not set will not encrypt you archive